riedwaanb/linuxconf/README.md

-# Repo for Linxu Conf Event
+# Repo for my talk at a Linux Conference Event 2020